GCU-GenCyber/GenCyber-Camp-24/Backdoors & Breaches/readme.md

 Domain Fronting as C2- attackers use domain fronting to bounce their traffic off of legitimate systems
 	• Cobalt Strike- assess the security of networks and systems and to identify and exploit potential vulnerabilities and weaknesses

-Gmail, tumblr, salesforce, twitter as C2- attackers route traffic through third-party services
+Gmail, Tumblr, Salesforce, Twitter as C2- attackers route traffic through third-party services
 	• Gcat- google cybersecurity action team
 	• Sneaky creeper- open source project that allows security professionals to import modules